Terms and conditions

 “Intellectual Property Rights” means

-(a) any and all rights in any patents, trade marks, service marks, registered designs, applications (and rights to apply for any of those rights) trade, business and company names, internet domain names and e-mail addresses, unregistered trade marks and service marks, copyrights, Course materials, database rights, know-how, rights in designs and inventions;
+(a) any and all rights in any patents, trade marks, service marks, registered designs, applications (and rights to apply for any of those rights) trade, business and company names, internet domain names and e-mail addresses, unregistered trade marks and service marks, copyrights, Program materials, database rights, know-how, rights in designs and inventions;

 (b) rights under licences, consents, orders, statutes or otherwise in relation to a right in paragraph (a);